plone/ansible.plone_server/README.md

 When set to `yes` (the default), the role will set up [supervisor](http://supervisord.org/) to start, stop and control the ZEO server and all the clients except the reserved client.

-#### supervisor_instance_discriminator

-    supervisor_instance_discriminator: customer_15

-Optionally use this variable when you're installing multiple plone servers on the same machine.
-The value for supervisor_instance_discriminator will be set as a prefix to all supervisor jobs for this plone server.

-You do not need to set a supervisor_instance_discriminator if the servers have different instance names.

 Example Playbook
 ----------------